Celebrities I've Served Food To

 CELEBRITIES I'VE WAITED ON!

-1. Roseanne: I actually just got her a menu - but still it was exciting.
+1. Roseanne: I actually just got her a menu.
+It was years before the Twitter fiasco.
+She was friendly.

-2. Billy Crystal: Really nice-gave me a $100 tip.
+2. Billy Crystal: Really nice guy.
+He gave me a $100 tip.
 He kept telling jokes and asking me if he looked bloated.

 3. Arthur Miller: The whole time I wanted to ask him what being married to Marilyn Monroe was like.
 Can you imagine?
 The owner of the restaurant gave his table a rare bottle of champagne.
 It was a zillion years old and had been sitting on a top shelf forever.
 The cork had expanded so much, not even the big bouncer (yes - the restaurant had bouncers) could get the damn thing open.
 I made Mr. Miller’s whole table laugh as I described the bouncer hunched over, with the bottle between his legs as he tried to pry it open with a corkscrew.